dohmandjo/cse280-course/prove12.md

 ## Question 3 (3 points)

-How many different 8-character passwords are possible if all uppercase (A-Z), lowercase (a-z), and digits (0-9) are allowed?
+How many different 8-character passwords are possible if all uppercase (A-Z), lowercase (a-z), and digits (0-9) are allowed and duplication is also allowed?

 **Answer**: